JUGDortmund/HireMe/README.md

 ## Building and deploying a release

+### Build environment-specific deployment artifact

+The environment determines which configuration properties the application should be build with.

+* Existing environments
+	* **dev** - environment for local development (active by default)
+	* **jenkins**  - environment for jenkins/tests
+	* **build** - environment for build system
+	* **prod** - environment for prod system

+The configuration files for the different environments are located at: /hireme/src/confs/application.[environment].conf During the build of the application with an environment parameter, the environment-specific configuration is copied to target/classes/conf/application.conf`, so the resulting jar/war is in a form that the application will be using the environment-specific configuration by default.

+``
+mvn clean install -Denvironment.name=[environment]
+``

+Example:

+``
+mvn clean install -Denvironment.name=build
+``

 ### Create and tag a release
 1. create a release branch (e.g. *hireme-0.1*) from develop branch
 2. `mvn clean install`